michaelkoelle/correctinator/README.md

 ## Light/Dark Mode

-You can decide for yourself if you wanna come over to the dark side or keep getting blinded by the light (theme).
+You can decide for yourself, if you wanna come over to the dark side or keep getting blinded by the light (theme).

 ![alt text](https://i.imgur.com/hQwRSTT.png 'Example schema')